Table of Contents

 The Gateway to Paradise: The Port of Key West and the Yankee Freedom III Ferry to Dry Tortugas

-Bon Voyage: Embarking on an Unforgettable Journey from Key West to Dry Tortugas
+Bon voyage: Embarking on an Unforgettable Journey from Key West to Dry Tortugas

 They serve a continental breakfast immediately upon departure from the dock.
 The crew on board is attentive to all the needs of the passengers.
 They work as a cohesive team.
 Their enthusiasm shines through.

 The ride out to the park and back can be an adventure.
 We were lucky to have a wonderful couple from Ohio join our table for the ride out to the park.
-Through our chatting, we soon discover that we shared a love for the national parks and fishing.
+Through our chatting, we soon discovered that we shared a love for the national parks and fishing.
 Other passengers settle in by playing cards, reading books, or admiring the views on the open front deck.
 The ferry passes the Marquesas Islands and Boca Grande before reaching the channel.
-Riding across the channel at 30 mph in rough seas
+Riding across the channel at 30 mph in rough seas.

-Visiting Dry Tortugas National Park, A Place Of Breathtaking Beauty
+Visiting Dry Tortugas National Park, a place of breathtaking beauty

 Island Adventures: Six Must-Do Activities in Dry Tortugas National Park